radiance-project/ear-pc/README.md

 Hi!
 This is the repo for our unofficial port of Nothing X to PC.
-This Github repo only include frontend part for everyone to contribute.
-The backend is kept private for the moment.
+This Github repo only includes the frontend part for everyone to contribute.
+The backend is kept private for the moment, more on that in our faq.

 # Install
 1. Make sure you have a Windows computer running at least Windows 10.
-2. Download launcher.exe in the latest release from [here](https://github.com/radiance-project/ear-pc/releases)
+2. Download the ``launcher.exe`` file from the latest release [here](https://github.com/radiance-project/ear-pc/releases)
-3. Run the installer and let it download components (the installer will allow to update the app later)
+3. Run the installer and let it download all the components (the installer will allow you to update the app later)
 4. Launch the app and enjoy!

 If you want to contribute, we recommend cloning the repo using